 This option will include the needed equipment combined or bundled with a managed service.
 The respondent would own the equipment needed by the applicant to place the leased dark fiber into service.
 The respondent to this option needs to quote a monthly recurring cost for providing the Category1 Managed Service that includes providing the equipment.
-A 36 month, 60 month and 120 month quote is requested.
+A 60-month quote is requested.